| How to Ask the

 thing they say.
 A company has a reputation in the community.
 Listen closely

+for it!
 Call The Real Estate Commission - Call and ask about consumer

 complaints.
 Be sure and take note of the number and nature but don't base your